 InnFocus is an ophthalmology company founded in 2004 with extensive biomaterials experience that develops and provides next generation products for glaucoma surgery.
-Glaucoma is a disease for which there is no cure, is the second leading cause of blindness in the world and afflicts an estimated 60 million people worldwide.
+Glaucoma is a disease for which there is no cure, is the second leading cause of blindness in the world.

 The Company's scientists and engineers are global leaders in the development of highly biocompatible biomaterials and medical devices.
-The InnFocus MicroShunt™ (formerly known as the "MIDI Arrow") is the first of what the Company expects to be many medical devices that incorporate these materials in the eye.
+The InnFocus MicroShunt® Glaucoma Drainage System (formerly known as the "MIDI Arrow") is the first of what the Company expects to be many medical devices that incorporate these materials in the eye.
 It was developed in collaboration with the University of Miami, Miller School of Medicine, Bascom Palmer Eye Institute.

-The MicroShunt™ is a glaucoma drainage implant consisting of a micro-tube about twice the size of an eyelash.
+The InnFocus MicroShunt® is a glaucoma drainage implant consisting of a micro-tube about twice the size of an eyelash.
 It is made from a proprietary biomaterial that demonstrates insignificant inflammation of encapsulation in the eye.
 It is implanted with the inflow end in the anterior chamber at the angle and the outflow end under the conjunctiva and Tenon's capsule.
-The mechanism of action for subconjunctival drainage for the MicroShunt™ has been accepted as the gold stand for several decades.
+The mechanism of action for subconjunctival drainage for the device has been accepted as the gold standard for several decades.